AdarshSrivatsa98/Calculator-Behaviour/addition.md

 Given:  The calculator is turned on

 When: I type in "Integer or Fraction number"
 And I press "plus"
-And I type in "AtleastOne(Fraction) or Integer number" And I press "equals"
+And I type in "Atleast One fraction or Integer number"
+And I press "equals"

 Then: I see the "Fraction or Integer resulted from addition" as the result